SimonDarksideJ/SimonDarksideJ.github.io/_posts/2013-07-19-syncfusions-succinctly-series-of-free-ebooks.markdown

 tags: [book review,syncfusion]
 ---

-The main reason I have been so quiet of late is because I have been focusing on entries for Nokia’s @DVLUP challenges in the hope to earn some XP and get some fantastic goodies.
+The main reason I have been so quite of late is because I have been focusing on entries for Nokia’s @DVLUP challenges in the hope to earn some XP and get some fantastic goodies.
 Just about finished on my last project and decided to have a breather (also they extended my current challenge, more time is always good for QA)

 While up, I was looking at all the resources out there that is available to fellow programmers and developers (yes, there IS a difference so get off my back ![Smile with tongue out](/assets/img/wordpress/2013/07/wlEmoticon-smilewithtongueout.png)), more importantly those that are friendly to my family strained wallet.
 In other words FREE.